-While staying in Flagstaff, a popular vacation destination for those visiting the Grand Canyon, one of the first things you will notice is the abundance of coffee shops scattered all around town.
+While staying in Flagstaff, a popular vacation destination for Grand Canyon tourists, one of the first things you will notice is the abundance of coffee shops scattered all around town.
 Whether a drive-thru, a common chain like Starbucks, or an independent shop downtown, you really can’t drive more than a block without running into a new place to get coffee.
-While you could pick up a quick coffee to-go from a chain or drive-thru, you would be missing out on the experience of trying out a new specialty shop: a fun activity to add to your vacation itinerary.
+While you could pick up a quick coffee to-go from a chain or drive-thru, you would be missing out on the unique experience of exploring an independent specialty shop.

 After testing them all, there are only a few to which I return again and again.
-Check out my list of 5 fantastic Flagstaff coffee shops, as well as 2 additional choices in nearby Sedona, and feel free to share your personal favorites!
+Check out my list of 5 fantastic local Flagstaff coffee shops!

 Kickstand Kafe